DAkashReddy/Sales-Data-Analysis-Dashboard/README.md

 # Automobile Sales Data Exploration and Visualization Project

 ## Overview
 This project focuses on the analysis and visualization of a comprehensive sales dataset.
-The primary goal is to extract actionable insights on sales performance, product popularity, customer behavior, and seasonal sales trends using advanced SQL queries and creating dynamic visualizations with Power BI.
+The primary goal is to extract actionable insights on sales performance, product popularity, customer behavior, and seasonal sales trends using advanced SQL queries and creating dynamic visualizations with Tableau.

 ## Objectives
 - To dissect and understand sales data at a granular level.